Phramongkutklao College of Medicine

-Phramongkutklao College of Medicine (วิทยาลัยแพทยศาสตร์พระมงกุฎเกล้า) is the first and only medical cadet school in Thailand.
-The college is the seventh medical school established in Thailand by a royal command of King Bhumibol Adulyadej.
+Phramongkutklao College of Medicine (วิทยาลัยแพทยศาสตร์พระมงกุฎเกล้า) is the first and only military medical school in Thailand.
+The college is the seventh medical school established in Thailand.
 Phramongkutklao College of Medicine is an affiliated college of Mahidol University.
-This school only accepts students whose parents both are natural-born-citizens.
+This school only accepts students whose parents must both be natural born citizens.

 History

 In 1939 the government of Thailand approved the establishment of the "Army Medic School."
 The Army Medic School trained doctors serving in the Royal Thai Army until 1947 when the program was halted due to a lack of equipment and educators.

 The idea of reopening the school appeared in various times from 1947 to 1973, but was rejected due to a lack of readiness.
 However, in 1973, in King Bhumibol Adulyadej's speech to medical students at Siriraj Hospital, the idea of reestablishing a medical cadet school was revived.
 On October 3, 1973, the Royal Thai Army approved the establishment of a "Medical Cadet College," which was renamed "Phramongkutklao College of Medicine" one year later.
 The name "Phramongkutklao" was granted by King Bhumibol Adulyadej.
 It was the regal name of King Vajiravudh, King Bhumibol Adulyadej's uncle.
 The college was officially established on the 16th of June in 1975.